More Than Inspiration

 "Oh," Rachel finally verbalized.
 She shifted her position slightly, eyes darting down to the script at her side as her fingers repeatedly rifled through the pages.
 "Quinn, I…I'm so sorry we haven't discussed this before.
 Did you…did you want to get married?"
 When her eyes met Quinn's unbelievably wide ones, she hurried to correct herself.
 "I mean, obviously you won't want to this instant, you just said you haven't dated in five years.
 Ha-have I been taking up too much of your time?
 Have I made it impossible for you to, as they say, 'get out there'?
 I'm so, so sorry if I have, that was never my intention, but of course you wish to move on, start a life and a family, how silly of me to think that you would want to stay here with me an-and—for the rest of your life, that's utterly ridiculous; I-I understand if you want more time to yourself to-to date and find someone else—I mean, someone—after all, I am turning 25 this year, which was my 'deadline', so perhaps we should both—"

 "Rachel!"
-Quinn sighed, shaking her head at the morose-looking, but now-silent, girl.
+Quinn sighed, shaking her head at a morose-looking, but now-silent, Rachel.
 "That's not what I'm saying.
 You're missing my point."

 Her brow crinkled, but her body relaxed the slightest bit.
 "What are you saying?"